badcafe/reload-static/README.md

 --spa               Serve the content as a single page app by redirecting all
                     non-file requests to the index HTML file.
---indexFile, -i     Specify a custom index file when serving up directories.          [default: "index.html"] --help, -h          display this help message
+--indexFile, -i     Specify a custom index file when serving up directories.          [default: "index.html"] --reload            Watch for file changes and reload the browser                     [default: false] --reloadPath        Reload path.                                                      [default: "/__reload__"] --noCssInject       Don't inject CSS changes, just reload as with any other file change [default: false] --wait              Server will wait for all changes, before reloading                [default: 100] --help, -h          display this help message
 ```